jeremiah-c-leary/design-explorer/docs/source/connections.rst

 The AIN1, AIN2, and AINCOM are not controlled by the FPGA, but are listed in the components interface.
 By not mapping to them, a connection is not made between the FPGA and the component for those ports not listed.

-The above example also shows how to map a vectored port to a non-vectore port.
+The above example also shows how to map a vectored port to a non-vectored port.
 You can take a single bit or a slice of bits and map them to portions of other ports.

 .. code-block:: python